-The Lord’s word was against the church and nation leaders.
-It is the same word that Ezekiel tells us.
+God’s word was against the church and nation leaders at that time.
+It is the same word that we read in Ezekiel chapter 13,

-In ch 13 Ezekiel records the Lord’s words, “Precisely because they have misled my people, saying, ‘Peace,’ when there is no peace, …”
+“Precisely because they have misled my people, saying ,’Peace,’ when there is not peace, …”

-Here in Jeremiah, in this passage, we read from the Lord, “They have healed the wound of my people lightly, saying ‘Peace, peace,’ when there is no peace.”
+“They have healed the wound of my people lightly, saying, ‘Peace, peace,’ when there is no peace.”

-Are we hearing “Peace” when there is none?
+Are we hearing “Peace” today when there should be none?
 Are we preaching “It’s okay, peace”, when God wants hearts broken before Him?

-But then, so are we.
-Paul tells us in 2 Timothy 4, “… Preach the word; be ready in season and out of season; reprove, rebuke, and exort, with complete patience and teaching.”
+“… Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”

-This is for all of us, not just those who have trained long and hard in the art and practice of preaching from a church pulpit.
+This is for all of us, not just those who have been set apart specifically for the preaching of the word.

-We preach in our lives, how we bear God’s Name, how His will and word influences our every thought, word and action.
-This is preaching to the masses!
-This is showing Jesus to the world!
+We preach in our lives, in how we bear God’s Name.
+We preach in how His will and word influences our own thoughts, words and deeds.

 * Dear God,

-Please help us to be faithful to You, even when it costs us.
+Please help us be faithful to You, even when it costs us.

-Please help us to tell people about Jesus, in whatever ways You set before us.
+Please help us to tell people about Jesus, whatever ways You set before us.

-Please help us to love Your word, to never neglect it, but always have it close to us.
+Please help us to love Your word, to never neglect it, but always draw it close to us.

-Please write Your word upon our hearts Father.
+Please write Your word upon our hearts Heavenly Father.